shawly/OpenHR20/README.md

 The goal of this fork is to provide a clean firmware with UART support for controlling the HR20 thermostats through external devices.
 Therefore RFM is obsolete and Thermotronic doesn't support UART, so support for both has been removed.

+**Why remove RFM support?**

+I am mainly interested in controlling my HR20's through an ESP8266 directly through the pin headers via UART.
+Since it will be powered through a DC adapter anyway, the increased power consumption doesn't matter as I won't be using batteries anyway.

+## Features

+- All original HR20/HR25 features
+- UART control through pin header
+- ~~Wireless control through RFM radio module~~ (removed)

+### Planned

+- Migrate build to [PlatformIO](https://platformio.org/) with [MegaCore](https://registry.platformio.org/tools/platformio/framework-arduino-avr-megacore) (as soon as [ATmega169 support](https://github.com/platformio/platform-atmelavr/pull/287) has been merged)
+- Guide for flashing
+- ESPHome module for integration with Home Assistant

 ## Compiling

 As installing this firmware needs flashing a program to the thermostat MCU with hardware programmer, at least basic understanding of working with AVR MCUs and some additional hardware is required.